Every Breath Is Mine To Take

 “Jacket off, shirt off, how am I supposed to feel my landmarks—”

-“All we can do at this point in time is wait,” Seth said quietly, giving her hand a reassuring squeeze.
+“All we can do at this point in time is wait,” Seth said quietly, her hand still in his.
 “He has a fighting chance now, though, because of you.”

 Athena sagged with relief against Kato, then rocked the other way and leaned against her brother, still gripping his hand like a lifeline.
 She heaved a shaky breath but finally managed to smile.